immutability-io/immutability-io.github.io/humor/qcaptcha.md

 They know us in ways we often don't: *They know us by our flaws.*

-And then(!?!) they make us play minecraft with traffic lights - *because they know we hate both minecraft and traffic lights*.
+And then they **make us play minecraft with traffic lights** - *because they know we hate both minecraft and traffic lights*.
 To see how we react.
 An memetic echo from the past ...
 Turing weaponizing the psychology of the future: *turn about is fair play, after all...*.

 Because in the future, Turing gets his revenge.